akshaypozath/faceRecognition/README.md

 -Prediction: Prediction is made given the results of Nearest Neighbor Search

-*I created a simple scrollable UI using Tkinter to allow users to efficiently verify the results of the Search*
+^*I created a simple scrollable UI using Tkinter to allow users to efficiently verify the results of the Search^*